i-Ready logo.

 • Connects data directly to instructional next steps at a skill-specific level

-• Meets OSPI’s Learning Assistance Program (LAP) data reporting guidelines
+• Meets the OSPI’s Learning Assistance Program data reporting guidelines

-How does i-Ready Diagnostic work with offline assessment tasks in Rapid Automatized Naming (RAN)?
+How does i-Ready Diagnostic work with offline assessment tasks in RAN?

 In addition to i-Ready Diagnostic, the i-Ready Assessment suite includes offline tasks in RAN for Grades K–2.
-These tasks, which are administered by educators in a one-on-one setting, allow for targeted understanding of students’ strengths and areas of concern related to automaticity.
+These tasks, which are administered by educators in a one-on-one setting and take two to three minutes each, allow for targeted understanding of students’ strengths and areas of concern related to automaticity.
+District training will include the process of offline scoring and online data capture resources.

 Does i-Ready offer other early literacy screening supports?